 Do you want to avoid probate?
 Many people choose to avoid probate because it’s expensive, takes a long time, and makes your affairs public.
 If you want to keep your personal information private, and make sure that your loved ones receive their inheritances quickly, consider probate avoidance techniques which may include a living trust.

-If you have any questions about your estate plan needs, consult with a qualified estate planning attorney.
+If you have any questions about your estate plan needs, consult with an experienced and qualified estate planning attorney.

 Latest posts by Timothy P. Murphy (see all)